Outsourced Accounting for Estonian OÜs

 Your accounting records belong to you — not to your accountant

-Accounting records belong to the company (OÜ), not to the accountant who prepared them.
+A common concern when switching accountants is whether the existing accountant will cooperate.
+In Estonia, accounting records belong to the company (OÜ), not to the accountant who prepared them.
 If a previous accountant refuses to hand over records, they are in breach of their service agreement and potentially in violation of the Raamatupidamise seadus.
+In practice, most accountants hand over records professionally when given reasonable notice.
+If you experience difficulty, we can advise you on the formal request process.

 Section 3 — Outsourced vs In-house